 They can become addictive

-Just like a drug addiction, the introduction of rewards for completing a task creates the need for the same or greater rewards for future tasks of the same nature.
+One of the more interesting problems of incentives is that, just like a drug addiction, the introduction of rewards for completing a task creates the need for the same or greater rewards for future tasks of the same nature.
 These rewards quickly become less about a bonus and more about what is due, meaning a greater reward is needed to encourage improved performance each time.

 They can foster short-term thinking